Quantifying electron-nuclear spin entanglement dynamics in central-spin systems using one-tangles: Entanglement growth during dynamical decoupling

 We have shown how implementing the CPMG sequence on the QD electron cancels out entanglement with unwanted nuclei.
 Next we explore ways to maximally entangle desired subsets of nuclei using realistic parameter values informed by the nuclear one-tangling power and supported by analytics that capture when degeneracies of the QD Hamiltonian occur.

-\subsubsection{Mechanisms for entanglement growth between a QD nucleus and electron that is subject to dynamical decoupling}
+\subsection{Mechanisms for entanglement growth between a QD nucleus and electron that is subject to dynamical decoupling}

 Before discussing ways to purposely generate and control electron-nuclear entanglement in the following subsections, we first take a closer look at the role of the various terms in the QD Hamiltonian in creating entanglement.
 We revisit the case of the QD electron paired with a single nucleus for simplicity, now evolving according to $U_{\mathrm{CPMG}}$.
-This leads to the same general expression for the single-nuclear free evolution one-tangling power (Eq. (\ref{eq:e12})), except now $G_1^{(i)}$ is formed by applying the rotation operators in $U_{\mathrm{CPMG}}$, as given in the previous section.
+This leads to the same general expression for the single-nuclear free evolution one-tangling power (Eq.\ (\ref{eq:e12})), except now $G_1^{(i)}$ is formed by applying the rotation operators in $U_{\mathrm{CPMG}}$, as given in the previous section.
 We solve this numerically to find that for arbitrary parameter values, the magnitude of electron-nuclear entanglement is much less in the CPMG case than during free evolution.
 As previously mentioned, the CPMG pulses effectively cancel out the Overhauser field, so entanglement growth now arises from higher-order processes.
-Correspondingly, Fig. \ref{fig:degeneracies}(a) reveals that there is a smaller range of Hamiltonian parameter values that yields maximal entanglement under a single unit of the CPMG sequence.
+Correspondingly, Fig.\ \ref{fig:degeneracies}(a) shows that there is a smaller range of Hamiltonian parameter values that yields maximal entanglement under a single unit of the CPMG sequence.
 The narrow bands of high one-tangling power indicate that the QD parameters must be carefully tuned (unlike in the free evolution case) in order for spins to become maximally entangled.
-The density plot in Fig. \ref{fig:degeneracies}(a) reveals parameter values that enable $U_{\mathrm{CPMG}}$ to generate correlations between the spins in the QD system.
-Since it is less tractable to analytically compute the generalized Makhlin invariant in the CPMG case, we leverage the fact that the appearance of maximal entanglement coincides with occurrences of energy level degeneracies when $a^{\mathrm{nc}}_i$ is small, as shown in Fig. \ref{fig:degeneracies}(b).
-Working in the physically realistic regime of small $a^{\mathrm{nc}}_i$ ensures that the entanglement-generating nuclear spin transitions induced by the non-collinear term (Eq. (\ref{eq:Hnc})) only happen when eigenstates of the Hamiltonian are very close together.
-This allows us to defer to knowledge of degeneracies of the Hamiltonian for predicting and controlling the appearance of entanglement in the system.
-This also grants us insight into which nuclear spin levels are being populated at a given time, because we can map the one-tangling power to the corresponding degeneracy for a given set of parameter values of the system.
+This density plot in Fig.\ \ref{fig:degeneracies}(a) reveals parameter values that enable $U_{\mathrm{CPMG}}$ to generate correlations between the spins in the QD system.